novomancy/DIG510/README.md

 3. Selected and used a metadata standard appropriate to the material they choose to describe in an archive.

 ## Required Materials
-- The Discipline of Organizing: Professional Edition, Ed.
+**The Discipline of Organizing: Professional Edition, Ed.
 By Robert Glushko.
-4th Edition.
-Available as an eBook only – you can buy it at <http://shop.oreilly.com/product/0636920055532.do>
+4th Edition**.
+Available as an eBook only.
+There are several options access options available:

+- You can use O'Reilly Safari to read the book online.
+The University of Maine subscribes to this service, so reading the text through Safari is free.
+Depending on how you want to read, though, it may not be the most convenient format since it's difficult to read on devices and the web formatting is a bit odd.
+You can try it out by logging into [UMaine's library proxy](https://libraries.maine.edu/mariner/marindexesdb/indexes.asp?Field=Name&SearchBy=Safari+Tech+Books+Online+-+Current+File) with your maine.edu credentials and then searching for "Discipline of Organizing" on the Safari site.

+- You can purchase a DRM-free epub from [eBooks.com](https://www.ebooks.com/95803264/the-discipline-of-organizing-professional-edition/glushko-robert-j/)

+- TDO 4th Edition is also available from [iTunes](https://itunes.apple.com/us/book/the-discipline-of-organizing-professional-edition/id1258774319?mt=11) and the [Google Play Store](https://play.google.com/store/books/details/Robert_J_Glushko_The_Discipline_of_Organizing_Prof?id=fSIsDwAAQBAJ)

 ## Course Site